 Wash the outside of the car using a bucket of warm water and a tablespoon or two Blue Dawn dishwashing liquid.
 Use a microfiber mitt to get all the dirt loose.
 Clean the wheels with a brush and or sponge.

 Using the hose or a pressure washer, rinse well and wipe dry with clean, damp microfiber cloths.

 Last, clean the outside windows with your favorite glass and mirror cleaner.
 Polish dry with a damp microfiber cloth.

 If you’re up to it, now would be a great time to wax the car with your favorite brand of car wax, following the instructions on the container.

 There you go.
 A fresh, beautiful, Spring-Cleaned car!

 - 6 tbsp grated Fels Naptha Laundry Bar Soap

 - 2 cups boiling water

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon at no cost to you.
+We are a Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you., an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon at no cost to you.